pytorch/torchtune/docs/source/examples/first_finetune_tutorial.rst

 Now that you have a model in the proper format and a config that suits your needs, let's get training!

 Just like all the other steps, you will be using the :code:`tune` CLI tool to launch your finetuning run.
-To make it easier for users already familiar with the PyTorch ecosystem, TorchTune integrates with `torchrun <https://pytorch.org/docs/stable/elastic/run.html>`_.
+To make it easier for users already familiar with the PyTorch ecosystem, torchtune integrates with `torchrun <https://pytorch.org/docs/stable/elastic/run.html>`_.
 Therefore, in order to launch a distributed run using two GPUs, it's as easy as: